 - You are a manufacturer in the aluminium, steel, fertiliser, paper or plastics sector.

 - You are prepared to improve your company's energy efficiency.
 Therefore you participate in a long-term agreement on energy efficiency (Meerjarenafspraken Energie-efficiency, in Dutch).

 How to apply?

-You can no longer apply for this subsidy.
+You cannot apply for this subsidy at present.